octohedron/glared/README.md

 2022/01/05 22:23:03 Updated example3.com
 ```

-Motivation: I have a dynamic IP address at home and every time the light goes
+Motivation: I have a dynamic IP address at home and every time the electricity
-out for any reason, i.e. using too much electricity, I have to manually update
+goes out (used too much power), I have to manually update the A records of all
-the A records of all domains hosted in my home server in cloudflare.
-This avoids
+domains hosted at home with cloudflare.
-having to do it manually, just need to run it on boot.